 This dedicated link enables a faster and more reliable data connection.
 Six high-performance antennas with amplifiers help give better coverage and signal strength.
 It can also be used to create a mesh network.

 It can be connected in two modes: Orbi mode and Extender mode.
 Orbi mode can be used only if you have an Orbi router; otherwise, you need to use it in extender mode.

 With 512 MB RAM and 256 MB NAND memory, it provides better range outdoors.
 It also works with Amazon Alexa and Google Assistant.
 The operating temperature range is between -20°C and 50°C. It is a DIY outdoor range extender, which does not require professional installation but can be easily mounted anywhere—in a porch, gazebo, shed, etc.

 In my personal range testing, Orbi Satellite Extender has a good range within a 6-meter (20 feet) radius.
 Internet speed drops by up to 60% when you are 15 meters (50 feet) away.
 If you have a multistory house or need to boost signals up to the garage or garden, It is a good choice.
 It can be backhauled by wire or wireless.
-It is expensive, but worth the money if you are looking for a reliable range extender.
+It is expensive, but worth the money if you are looking for a reliable wifi extender to use outdoors.

 #2) TP-Link EAP Outdoor Access Points

 You must connect it to the main router using an ethernet cable.